Guide

 Report your NI contributions via PAYE payroll and submit to HMRC monthly.
 Payments are due by the 22nd of the month – 19th if paying by post/cheque.

-At the end of each tax year, employers must issue a P60 for each employee, which summarises their total income and deductions.
-Here’s more about P60s.
+At the end of each tax year, you must give each employee a P60, which summarises their total income and deductions.
+Learn more about P60s.

 Simplify your National Insurance with Xero